Skip to content

 Recovery

-Following liposuction, a compression garment is worn continuously for four to six weeks to manage swelling and support skin retraction.
-Bruising and swelling are most pronounced in the first week and resolve substantially by three to four weeks.
-Most patients get back to desk work within seven to ten days.
-Vigorous exercise is restricted for four to six weeks.
-Final contour results, including full resolution of swelling and maximal skin retraction, are appreciated at three to six months.
+After liposuction, a compression garment is worn for about four to six weeks to control swelling and support the treated areas as they heal.
+Bruising and swelling are usually most noticeable during the first week and improve significantly by three to four weeks.
+Many patients return to desk work within seven to ten days.
+Vigorous exercise is usually limited for four to six weeks.
+Final contour results appear gradually as swelling resolves and the skin settles, often over three to six months.

 Acute Recovery